Near--extremal gravitational collapse in 4+1 dimensions: Schwarzschild--de--Sitter space: Acknowledgments

 \section{Acknowledgments}

 The numerical implementation used in this work builds on an older code due to Zbisław Tabor, adapted by Tadeusz Chmaj and Sebastian J. Szybka for the BCS model \cite{Szybka}.
 We used \textit{Claude Code} to resolve technical issues and to implement tools for visualizing the results.
 Some calculations were performed using Wolfram Mathematica and the xAct package \cite{xAct}.
-We are grateful to Piotr Bizo\'n, Mihalis Dafermos, Maxime Gadioux, Claude Warnick and Mónica Tapia del Moral for discussion and correspondence.
+We are grateful to Piotr Bizo\'n, Mihalis Dafermos, Maxime Gadioux, Mónica Tapia del Moral and Claude Warnick for discussion and correspondence.
+We also thank the anonymous referee for comments that led to improvements.